RugbyClubRanks/rugbyclubranks.github.io/projections/2026-04-25-Harlequins_V_SaleSharks.md

 ---
 layout: page
 title: Harlequins V Sale Sharks on 2026/04/25
 date: 2026-04-25
 categories: "Gallagher Premiership 25/26" match review
 ---
 # Harlequins V Sale Sharks on 2026/04/25

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Harlequins to win by 0.34.
+This club model is currently predicting Sale Sharks to win by 0.37.

 Our Over/Under is 58.5 - and combined with the spread above, we have a predicted scoreline of 29 to 29